JohnAskew/titanic/README.md

 is the prediction result listed in the command line output, as well as a prediction results csv file, which too, can be uploaded to kaggle.com for judging the actual results of our model.
 Be prepared for a let-down, but chins high and chests out, as we run the next models, our accuracy does truly improve.

+#### 022-titanic-tune-random-forest.py
+This modules moves into more intermediate aspects of machine learning and negligibly more advanced Python functionality.
+We introduce: using a cross validation function to review our generated predictions and provide a second opinion of how accurate our predictions actually were.
+This module also exposes user to Panda's "get_dummy" functionality, which takes a feature (column), reviews the contents and creates new columns containing only a zero or a one.
+This 0 or 1 state if referred to a "binary" state, implies there are only 2 answers: 0 or 1, True or False, etc. Example: our "sex" (gender) column contains either "male" or "female".
+After sending the column "sex" through the Panda's get_dummy functionality results in 2 new columns - "sex_male" and "sex_female", each column containing either 0 or 1.
+If the "sex_male" column contains a 1, then that record is for a male.
+You may be wondering why we need 2 separate columns to specify sex or gender.
+You don't.
+This was only an example, simplified for explanation.

+Starting with a simple RandomForestRegressor model, we take our features, or columns with numeric data (not data containing alphabetic), train and make a prediction, serving to build a baseline.
+Observing there is a considerable amount of code that has been commented out, so as not to run, remains to allow the user to uncomment or execute the code, as a means of exploration.
+Secondarily, it leaves me bread crumbs to maintain the code after a few 24 hours have passed.

+Moving on. we feature engineer the column / feature, "cabin".
+Past observations of the raw data reveals a wide range of data for this feature, generally in the format of a letter and then some numbers, such as C28.
+In a few instances, multiple cabins are listed in the column (feature) separated by a comma.
+This will not play well with simple machine learning models.
+This module provides ONE WAY of feature engineering the "cabin" feature, the objective is to point out to the user, that feature engineering is an art (imho) and open for the user to change and manipulate the data contained in the cabin column, to drive what ever results you are after.